Healthy Beginnings / Reducing Infant Mortality

 |

-Indicator: Infant Mortality, Deaths per 1,000 Live Births
+Indicator: Infant Mortality Rate per 1,000 Live Births

 Description: Infant Mortality is defined as the number of deaths in infants under one year of age per 1,000 live births.
-Infant mortality is often used as an indicator to measure the health and well-being of a community, because factors affecting the health of entire populations can also impact the mortality rate of infants.
-Although California’s infant mortality rate is better than the national average, there are significant disparities, with African American babies dying at more than twice the rate of other groups.
 Data are from the Birth Cohort Files.
 The infant mortality indicator computed from the birth cohort file comprises birth certificate information on all births that occur in a calendar year (denominator) plus death certificate information linked to the birth certificate for those infants who were born in that year but subsequently died within 12 months of birth (numerator).

-Indicator Source: California Department of Public Health, Center for Health Statistics and Informatics
+Indicator Source: California Department of Public Health, Maternal, Child, and Adolescent Health Division.

 Indicator Calculation Methodology: Single year shown to provide state-level data and county totals for the most recent year.
 Numerator: Infants deaths (under age 1 year).
 Denominator: Live births occurring to California state residents.
 Multiple years aggregated to allow for stratifications at the county level.